MicahMeadows/name_sort/README.md

 Write a command-line based program to sort the contents of a file.

 #### __Options:__
-1. Normal (Sort by largest length, the alphabetical)
+1. Normal (Sort by largest length, then alphabetical)
 2. Reversed (Sort by smallest length, then reversed alphabetical)

 ---